arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 When it comes to the creative process, if you find yourself struggling with focus, take a break to do some crafting, cooking, or gardening.
 I've found that taking a break to create with my hands or doing physical activity helps me to settle my mind and regain my focus.

+Some things we can't do ourselves, and that's okay.
+The goal is to expand our basic skill set so that we can save money by removing unnecessary services.

 Questions to think about:

 * Can I make this myself?
 * Can I do this myself?
 * What can I do to make items last longer?

 ## Reaping the Rewards

-At first it will take a little bit of work, but after following these tips, you will find that you have more money in the bank in a relatively short time.
+At first it will take a little bit of work, but after following these tips you will find that you have more money in the bank in a relatively short time.
 My husband and I made most of these changes in December of 2019 and because of them, we've been able to have an interest-earning savings account for the first time in our 7 years of marriage and are finally able to start building our credit.

 Don't rush to spend that money you save at the store.
 Use it to get better healthcare and bank it.
 Learn about HSAs and interest earning savings accounts.